numbbo/coco/docs/coco-doc/source/index.rst

 Our guideline has a few defining features.

   #.
 Benchmark functions are comprehensibly designed, to allow a meaningful
-     interpretation of performance results.
+     interpretation of performance results [WHI1996].

   #.
 Benchmark functions are difficult to "defeat", that is, they do not
      have artificial regularities that can be (intentionally or unintentionally) exploited by an algorithm. [#]_

   #.
-Benchmark functions are scalable with the input dimension.
+Benchmark functions are scalable with the input dimension [WHI1996].

   #.
 There is no predefined budget (number of |f|-evaluations) for running an
      experiment, the experimental